msaroufim/mynotes/README2.md

 This script is based on a continuous action RL.
 If you want to change to discrete RL like DQN, please change the env.py and rl.py correspondingly.
 """
-from part4.env import ArmEnv
-from part4.rl import DDPG

 #SETUP